-An assessment was then undertaken of the implementation actions in the draft NLJWS although these were first screened to remove those which were unlikely to have significant effects and grouped into common themes.
-The assessment process indicated that where effects were identified then they were generally positive, although there were a significant number of uncertain effects particularly related to the lack of certainty regarding the location of sites and effects on sustainable construction and design, efficient use of land and equality objectives.
+An assessment was then undertaken of the implementation actions in the NLJWS although these were first screened to remove those which were unlikely to have significant effects and grouped into common themes.
+Subsequent iterations of the implementation actions were also reviewed and assessed where necessary.
+The assessment process indicated that where effects were identified then they were generally positive, although there were a significant number of uncertain effects particularly related to the lack of certainty regarding the location of sites and effects on sustainable construction and design and efficient use of land objectives.

 A number of mitigation measures were put forward to address the uncertain effects and these included suggesting amendments to the actions/text of the strategy to enhance their performance against these objectives.
-Again these proposed changes are included in the accompanying report 'Proposed 2008 Update to the North London Joint Waste Strategy, Mayor's Draft 2004'.

 The SEA report sets out some proposals for monitoring including suggested indicators, however it is considered that there is potential for improving and enhancing the monitoring framework and aligning it more closely with the North London Waste Plan SA monitoring framework.